All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 How is the sample collected for testing?

-A blood sample is taken by needle from a vein in the arm to measure blood aldosterone and/or renin.
-Some doctors prefer 24-hour urine collection for aldosterone since blood aldosterone levels vary throughout the day and are affected by position.
-In some cases, blood is collected from the renal (for renin) or adrenal (for aldosterone) veins by insertion of a catheter; this is done in the hospital by a radiologist.
+A blood sample is drawn by needle from a vein in the arm to measure blood aldosterone and/or renin.
+Some healthcare practitioners prefer 24-hour urine collection for aldosterone since blood aldosterone levels vary throughout the day and are affected by position.
+In some cases, blood is collected from the renal (for renin) or adrenal (for aldosterone) veins by insertion of a catheter; this is done in the hospital at major medical centers by a specially trained radiologist.

 NOTE: If undergoing medical tests makes you or someone you care for anxious, embarrassed, or even difficult to manage, you might consider reading one or more of the following articles: Coping with Test Pain, Discomfort, and Anxiety, Tips on Blood Testing, Tips to Help Children through Their Medical Tests, and Tips to Help the Elderly through Their Medical Tests.